MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-search/includes/2-what-is-azure-search.md

 When creating your index, you need to choose the behaviors each field supports.
 The available options depend on what type of data is stored in the field:

 - **Retrievable**: can this field be returned in the search results
-- **Filterable**: can this field be used in filter queries
+- **Filterable**: can this field be used in filter expressions
-- **Sortable**: can this field be included in order by queries
+- **Sortable**: can this field be sorted on in order by queries
-- **Facetable**: can this field be used to facet result sets
+- **Facetable**: can this field be used to group results to enable facted navigation of the results
 - **Searchable**: only available on text fields.
 Can this field be searched against
 - **Analyzer to use**: only available on text fields.
 You choose the language analyzer for the field that processes text in a query.
 - **Suggester**: used to incorporate autocomplete or type-ahead queries in index searches.
 With this selected, a webpage can use asynchronous JavaScript to offer both suggestions or offer autocomplete functionality.

-Storage is always important and in Azure Search it's no different.
+Storage considerations are always important, and in Azure Search it's no different.
 Remember that the behaviors you enable will have an impact on the size of storage required to store the index.
 Indexes supporting a full range of attributes will be substantially larger than just a searchable text index on a single field.
+Over time, as more documents are added to the index its size will grow.

 ### Index Workflows